Downlink/test/Readme.md

 ```
 Create one the file below as client.js within your client project directory.

-There are two ways we can access the data from the remote device.
+There are two ways we can access the data from the remote device from a client application.

-The first one is to create a local device object with access to remote device 100.
-This method is appropriate if we have only one remote device/server to access.
+The first is to create a local device object with access to remote device 100.
+This method is convenient if we need only to access one remote device/server.
+We need to provide only once the client id of the device/server we want to access.
 ```js
 const m2m = require('m2m');